-The converter is located in a lower cabinet face in the galley, living area, or beneath a bed.
-The converter power panel contains the coach electrical system 110-volt circuit breakers and 12-volt fuses.
+The power panel is located in a lower cabinet face in the galley, living area.
+The power panel contains the coach electrical system 110-volt circuit breakers and 12-volt fuses.

-Power Converter
+Power Center

 Do not store anything around or on top of the converter, or in front of the cover.
 The converter generates heat while operating, and needs unrestricted air flow for proper cooling.